codenvibes/CS/01 CORE CONCEPTS/NETWORKING FUNDAMENTALS/THM - INTRO TO LAN.md

 - Human Resources
 <div align="center"><br><img width="700" src="https://tryhackme-images.s3.amazonaws.com/user-uploads/5de96d9ca744773ea7ef8c00/room-content/dfdda87fb215cd723555bde32345e05e.png" alt=""></div>

 Whilst you know where to send information in real life to the correct department, networks need to know as well.
-Network administrators use subnetting to categorise and assign specific parts of a network to reflect this.
+Network administrators use subnetting to categorize and assign specific parts of a network to reflect this.

 Subnetting is achieved by splitting up the number of hosts that can fit within the network, represented by a number called a subnet mask.
 Let's refer back to our diagram from the first room in this module:
 <div align="center"><br><img width="700" src="https://tryhackme-images.s3.amazonaws.com/user-uploads/5de96d9ca744773ea7ef8c00/room-content/3e3b2a9eeaf249ce0a7f4dbb46f0bd14.png" alt=""></div>